Alexei Navalny will return to Russia, allies say | DW | 24.09.2020

 A number of separate laboratory tests have since confirmed he was poisoned with the Soviet-era nerve agent Novichok.

-Navalny was kept in an induced coma in the intensive care unit at Berlin's Charite hospital for more than three weeks.
+Navalny was kept in a medically induced coma in the intensive care unit at Berlin's Charite hospital for more than three weeks.
 He was formally discharged on Tuesday after 32 days of treatment.

 Read more: Calls grow for 'transparent' probe into suspected poisoning